-Christchurch doesn’t identify itself as a beachy-city, but when the hot Canterbury sun comes out, Christchurch has easy access to a very long stretch of sandy coastline.
+Christchurch doesn’t really identify itself as a beachy-city, but when the hot Canterbury sun comes out, Christchurch has easy access to a very long stretch of sandy coastline.

 The central city doesn’t lap the shores of Christchurch, which means the beaches tend to adjoin wild areas to make for a great day of outdoor exploring.